The fall and rise of Farah and Viren

 Mo Farah and Lasse Viren are of course proud owners of the "double-double".
 Lasse achieving his 5000m and 10,000m successes back in Munich (1972) and Montreal (1976) and Mo unforgettably triumphing over the same distances in London (2012) and Rio i(2016).
 As world-beating athletes both shared resting heart rates of a little over 30 beats per minute; both would own mightily impressive V02max figures, and both would have regularly run well over 100 miles per week.

 So what else do their share in common?
 The more discerning amongst you will realise that both men fell on their way to one of their respective 10,000m triumphs.
 Farah took a tumble mid-race in Brazil after 10m56s of running and Viren crashed to the track in Germany after 12m28s of running.
 Both would recover similarly with Mo kicking home in typical style win gold and Lasse doing likewise while remarkably setting a new world record.

 For every Viren or Farah, there is a Mohamed Gammoudi who rose with Viren in Munich only to drop out a lap or so later or perhaps most infamously, a stricken Mary Decker-Slaney, lying prostrate and inconsolable on the infield of the Los Angeles Coliseum track after clashing with Zola Budd in 1984.
 This being said, why some get up, and others do not or cannot is in the remit of the coach offered by the sports psychologist.

 From a physiological point of view, let us consider not why but how Viren and Farah got up.
-For what is similarly remarkable about the falls of both Viren and Farah is that it took both no more than between 2 and 3 seconds to get up and back into running again.
+What is similarly remarkable about the falls of both Viren and Farah is that it took both no more than between 2 and 3 seconds to get up and back into running again.
 In Munich, Viren lost approximately 20 metres before rising and catching the field in less than 150 metres.
 In contrast, in Rio, Mo rolled onto his right-hand side and used the counter momentum to roll back to his left-hand side and pushed off the track with his right hand while his left foot simultaneously pushed off the ground, as he remarkably avoided being trampled.